Hawaii National Guard

 The Hawaii National Guard consists of the Hawaii Army National Guard and the Hawaii Air National Guard.
 The Constitution of the United States specifically charges the National Guard with dual federal and state missions.
 Those functions range from limited actions during non-emergency situations to full scale law enforcement under martial law when local law enforcement officials can no longer maintain civil control.

-The National Guard may be called into federal service in response to a call by the President or Congress.
-When National Guard troops are called to federal service, the President serves as Commander-In-Chief (CinC).
+The National Guard may be called into federal service in response to a call by the president or Congress.
+When National Guard troops are called to federal service, the president serves as the commander-in-chief.
 The federal mission assigned to the National Guard is: "To provide properly trained and equipped units for prompt mobilization for war, National emergency or as otherwise needed."